psi4/psi4/doc/sphinxman/source/external.rst

 .. envvar:: PSIDATADIR

-   Path in which the |PSIfour| executable looks for its non-compiled dependencies (*i.e.*, Python driver, basis sets, databases, *etc.*).
+   Path in which the |PSIfour| executable looks for its non-compiled dependencies (*i.e.*, basis sets, databases, quadratures, *etc.*).
-   Not used when running from an installed (``make install``) executable or when running from a conda binary, so this variable is relevant primarily to developers running the executable directly from the compilation directory.
+   This path is always known by the |PSIfour| program or shared library, so this variable is relevant primarily to developers wanting a non-standard location.
 Value should be set to directory containing driver, basis, *etc.* directories, generally ending in ``share/psi4``.